Automotive industry in Serbia: Post-Yugoslav era

 Today, the automotive industry is one of the most prominent sectors in Serbia, accounting for almost 10% of the entire FDI stock in Serbia since 2000.
 27 international investors have invested almost €1.5 billion in the sector, creating more than 19,000 jobs.
 The Serbian automotive industry supplies almost all major European and some Asian car manufacturers.

 The manufacturing of vehicle chassis system parts, especially tires and suspension parts is the most prominent activity in the industry.
 Electrical system components are another dominant product group with car batteries and wiring installations as the most important products.
 Also, the production of engine components, mostly cast, is very significant, along with forged and machined parts like camshafts, brake discs, valves and flywheels.

 Among these manufacturing companies are: Tigar Tyres, Leoni Wiring Systems Southeast, Yura Corporation, Cooper Tire & Rubber Company Serbia, Trayal Corporation and IGB Automotive.

 Active manufacturers

 BIK

-Bus industries Kragujevac (BIK), in collaboration with Belorussian truck and bus manufacturer MAZ, began production by the late 2000s of gas-powered buses named BIK-203 which are based on the platform of the MAZ-203 model.
+Bus industries Kragujevac (BIK), in collaboration with Belarusian truck and bus manufacturer MAZ, began production by the late 2000s of gas-powered buses named BIK-203 which are based on the platform of the MAZ-203 model.
 These buses have been delivered to several Serbian towns to be in use in public transportation companies.